 As discussed by the authors in the introduction at line 56, the size of EVs can range from 50-1000nm.
 However, the authors described that 335nm polysterene beads can be used for spike-in standard in the alternative protocol.
 Since the author claimed that the alternative protocol is suitable for biological samples without filtering out the larger EVs, how did the authors avoid cross-talk between the spike-in standard and the EV sample?

+We have added a note at the end of section 2.3 which explains this problem and offers a method to correct for the overlap of EVs and spiked polystyrene beads.

 At line 264, the authors stated that "Measuring each individual sample once before recording replicates in order to distribute fluctuation in nanopore conditions equally over the different sample.".
 Should the replicates be performed right after the earlier attempts, such that the pore condition can be kept as close to each other as possible?
 Particularly for the alternative protocol, where replicates will be used for calibrating each other, maintaining constant pore conditions between replicates is vital for the accurate calibration of samples.

+We fully agree with reviewer 2 that nanopore conditions should be kept as constant as possible.
+The text has been changes slightly to emphasize this more.

 The representation of Figure 2 is confusing.
 Two overlapping X-axis were drawn and are obscuring each other.
 Besides, could the author explain why Time and Diameter could be represented by the same axis?
 It is not intuitive to think that only large particles can be recorded as the time of measurement increases.

+As outlined above, this is due to a hidden layer in the Illustrator file that is displayed in some .pdf viewing software.
+The intended (Illustrator/pdf) file does not display the double axis.

 In Figure 3B, only blockade height (nA) was shown, which is different from Figure 2B, where particle diameter (nm) was shown.
 Blockade height is not relevant to biologists unless that is calibrated into particle diameter.
 Since the alternative protocol has described the calibration of particle size using spike-in standards, particle diameters should be shown instead.

+We have added subfigure 3C where one of the samples is displayed in nm rather than nA.
+We believe the subfigure 3B should remain in the manuscript since we use the blockade height plot, rather than particle sizing in nm, for the distinction of the two populations.

 Minor Concerns: